eagereconomist/kmflow/README.md

       > clustered_8.csv
   ```

-  - Running and writing k-means to disk on a processed dataset, using 8 clusters and a seed, with the algorithm set to `elkan`, initialization method as `random`, and number of initializations (`--n-init`) set to 100 iterations:
+  - Running and writing k-means to a predetermined destination on a processed dataset, using 8 clusters and a seed, with the algorithm set to `elkan`, initialization method as `random`, and number of initializations (`--n-init`) set to 100 iterations:

   ```bash
   cat data/processed/std_outliers/std.csv \